-Early Childhood Education Kindergarten
+Early Childhood Kindergarten Teacher

 Early Childhood Preschool Teacher

 Ms. Lauren is the lead preschool teacher at Wishing Well.
 She was brought to the central coast by her love of the ocean and all things outdoors.
 After finding a deep connection to Wishing Well School for her own children she became inspired by the daily inner workings of Waldorf Education.
 Being an artist and a musician the majority of her life, she is excited to share her love for beauty, song and nature with all.
-She is currently obtaining a teaching certificate for Early Childhood Education and is passionate about learning and developing her time teaching with Waldorf Education.
+She is currently holds a teaching certificate for Early Childhood Education and is passionate about learning and developing her time teaching with Waldorf Education.
 She believes in nurturing the child’s whole spirit and is excited and honored to be apart of the children’s growth and learning here at Wishing Well.

-Early Childhood After Care Teacher
+Early Childhood & Grades After Care Teacher